Watching The Defectives

 Oh, you could test run a "defective" free parade.
 You could form urban anti-tranny squads and go around to all the gayborhoods on the morning of the parade and give all the drag queens 50% off coupons for Loehmann's, offer good during the parade only.
 And they'd GO, of course, cuz hey, those girls love a bargain.
 But the resultant bland, humorless, "normal" gay parade wouldn't change the course of the gay movement one bit.
 The part of straight America that is repulsed by drag queens is quite possibly even more terrified by the so-called "normal" gays, because "those clever calculating creatures look JUST LIKE US, and can infiltrate and get access to our precious children, and that's been their disgusting plan all along, of course".

 So where does that leave us?
 Are we post-Pride?
 Is the parade just a colossally long waste of a miserably hot summer day?
 Is the Pride parade just an event that does a better job of moving chicken-on-a-stick, than it does of moving hearts?
-I'd say that, yes, as an effective tool of the gay movement, Pride's usefullness has largely waned.
-So do we even need to keep having these parades, since they no longer have much of an impact on the state of the movement?
+I'd say that, yes, as an effective tool of the gay movement, Pride's usefulness has largely waned, in many U.S. cities.
+So do we even need to keep having these parades, since they no longer seem to have much of an impact on the state of the movement?
 No, we don't.

 But...YES, WE DO.